 What is a dermatofibroma?

-A dermatofibroma is a common benign fibrous nodule that most often arises on the skin of the lower legs.
+A dermatofibroma is a common benign fibrous nodule usually found on the skin of the lower legs.

 A dermatofibroma is also called a cutaneous fibrous histiocytoma.